JerkoLannoo/AP230-documentation/README.md

 user-profile [profile-name] vlan-id [vlan-id] attribute [attribute-id]
 ~~~
 You can set the `vlan-id` to `1`.

 The `attribute` is an ID for a private RADIUS server, but you can set this to `0`.

 Note: the `attribute` must be unique to each `user-profile`.
 ## Add security-object
+A `security-object` is used to set security options for an `interface`.
+You can create a `security-object` with this command:
 ~~~
 security-object [name]
 ~~~